 Primary location: Palo Alto, California, United States

-Pictured here is actually the Archer Maker, an 80% scale demonstrator that seats two which will serve as a testbed and certification platform for the eventual full-scale version of Archer’s final product called Midnight.
-Like most air taxi designs it is an electric VTOL and is expected to carry four passengers and one pilot up to about 87nm.
+After completing tests with the Archer Maker, an 80% scale demonstrator, Archer unveiled their first product model, the Midnight.
 The project has already attracted a large order from United Airlines in partnership with regional carrier Mesa Airlines (which is similar to the construction they used for the Heart ES-19).
+United intends to introduce the Midnight in Chicago in 2025.

 Ascendance Flight Technologies ATEA